nllz/IRTF-HRPC/draft-association.md

 ### Reaching out

 In the 1990s as the internet became more and more commercial, spam came to be defined as irrelevant or unsolicited messages that were porsted many times to multiple news groups or mailing lists {{Marcus}}.
 Here the question of consent is crucial.
 In the 2000s a large part of the discussion revolved around the fact that certain corporations -protected by the right to freedom of association- considered spam to be a form of "comercial speech", thus encompassed by free expression rights {{Marcus}}.
 Nonetheless, if we consider that the rights to assembly and association also mean that "no one may be compelled to belong to an association" {{UDHR}}, spam infringes both rights if an op-out mechanism is not provided and people are obliged to receive unwanted information, or be reached by people they do not know.

 This leaves us with an interesting case: spam is currently handled mostly by mailproviders on behalf of the user, next to that countries are increasingly adopting opt-in regimes for mailinglists and commercial e-mail, with a possibility of serious fines in case of violation.

-This protect the user from being confronted with unwanted messages, but it also makes it legally and technically very difficult to communite a message to someone who did not explicitly ask for this.
-In public, offline space we regularly get exposed to flyers, invitations or demonstrations where out opinions get challenged, or one is invited to consider a different viewpoint.
-It seems that there is no equivalent on the Internet under this technical and legal regime.
+This protects the user from being confronted with unwanted messages, but it also makes it legally and technically very difficult to communite a message to someone who did not explicitly ask for this.
+In the public offline spaces we regularly get exposed to flyers, invitations or demonstrations where our opinions get challenged, or we are invited to consider different viewpoints.
+There is no equivalent on the Internet with the technical and legal regime that currently operates in it.
 In other words, it is nearly impossible impossibility to provide information, in a proportionate manner, that someone is not explicility expecting or asking for.
-This reinforces a concept that is regularly discussed on the application level, called 'filter bubble': "The proponents of personalization offer a vision of a custom-tailored world, every facet of which fits us perfectly.
-It's a cozy place, populated by our favorite people and things and ideas." {{Pariser}}.
-"The filter bubble's costs are both personal and cultural.
+This reinforces a concept that is regularly discussed on the application level, called ‘filter bubble’: “The proponents of personalization offer a vision of a custom-tailored world, every facet of which fits us perfectly.
+It’s a cozy place, populated by our favorite people and things and ideas.” {{Pariser}}.
+“The filter bubble’s costs are both personal and cultural.
 There are direct consequences for those of us who use personalized filters.
-And then there are societal consequences, which emerge when masses of people begin to live a filter bubbled-life (...).
-Left to their own devices, personalization filters serve up a kind of invisible autopropaganda, indoctrinating us with our own ideas, amplifying our desire for things that are familiar and leaving us oblivious to the dangers lurking in the dark territory of the uknown." {{Pariser}}.
-It seem that the 'filter bubble'-effect can also be observed at the infrastructure level, which actually strenghtens the impact and thus hampers the effect of collective expression.
+And then there are societal consequences, which emerge when masses of people begin to live a filter bubbled-life (…).
+Left to their own devices, personalization filters serve up a kind of invisible autopropaganda, indoctrinating us with our own ideas, amplifying our desire for things that are familiar and leaving us oblivious to the dangers lurking in the dark territory of the uknown.” {{Pariser}}.
+It seem that the ‘filter bubble’-effect can also be observed at the infrastructure level, which actually strenghtens the impact and thus hampers the effect of collective expression.

 There have been creative alternative for this problem, such as when a message was distributed to the server logs of millons of servers through the 'masscan'-tool {{Cox}}.

 ## Working together (peer production)

 At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
-According to Benkler, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}
+According to Benkler, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}.

 ### Version control